section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 ##### Parameters

-- Tasks - takes an array of asynchronous functions to run.
-The results of each function are passed as an argument for the next task.
+- Tasks - an array of tasks to perform asynchronously.
+The result of each task is passed as an argument to the next task.
 - Callback - returns the results of all the completed functions.
 These will be the result of the final task passed.

 **Syntax:** `async.waterfall(tasks, callback)`